wavesplatform/docs.wavesplatform/client/docs-exchange/en/test-exchange-tree/tools/repl/waves-ide/simple-voting-on-the-waves-blockchain.md

 actionLink: /guide/
 description: English content
 ---
-# Simple voting on the Waves blockchain11
+# Exchange Exchange Exchange TITLE

-The head of the HOA (homeowners association) asks the tenants of the building: "Dear residents, do you agree with the construction of the kids' playground in the yard of your building?".
+Exchange Exchange Exchange Test description, The head of the HOA (homeowners association) asks the tenants of the building: "Dear residents, do you agree with the construction of the kids' playground in the yard of your building?".

 Objective: implement such voting among tenants on the Waves blockchain.